Monthly Archives: October 2011

 Today’s guest blog post comes from Rebecca Crawford for Research Services We know many of you still use the Microfilm Research Room in Washington, DC.
 We see evidence of this every day, so we want to keep you up to … Continue reading

+Today’s post is written by Katie Dishman, of the National Archives at Chicago.
 “Sock it to me!”
 That is, in a way, what happened to Richard Havilland.
-And he never got to utter that phrase on the television show that made it famous, Rowan & Martin’s Laugh-In.
-He did, however, fight back and … Continue reading
+And he never got to utter that phrase on the television show that … Continue reading

 Many of us have met long-time computer types who began working with computers long before PCs began appearing in the late 1970s.
 We recently interviewed a fascinating man who celebrates 50 years of working with computers.
 He loves explaining how computers moved from being complex, monstrous beasts run by certain “intelligentsia” into practical, analytical tools for everyday people; to how computers today help us communicate and work with each other, within different, newer social frameworks.